Guitalin: History

 In the 1960s, Lyle and Doris Mayfield were involved in the University of Illinois at Urbana-Champaign Campus Folksong Club and were associated with Archie Green during that time.
 In the mid-1960s, Lyle was credited for bringing the native music of Illinois to the Campus Folksong Club and appeared on recordings that the club produced, including the "Green Fields of Illinois" record.
 He and Doris regularly appeared in performances held by the Folksong Club, commonly referred to as "folk sings".
 They also volunteered their time and talents to perform for other events and venues.

 In 1976, Lyle and Doris Mayfield, along with their son Layne, were invited by the Smithsonian Institution to represent Southern Illinois at the American Bicentennial Smithsonian Folklife Festival.
 It was at this event that they had a good opportunity to showcase some of their unique folk instruments; namely the guitalin and guinjo.
 Throughout most of the 1970s, the Mayfields devoted much time to preserving traditional southern Illinois music and folklore.
 Additionally, they were the founders and principle sponsors of the annual Southern Illinois Folk Convention in the early 1970s.

-The craft of building the instruments was passed on to younger members of the family who continue to produce them out of both Greenville, Illinois and Dallas, Texas.
-Martin Smith of Greenville, Illinois and Nathan Smith (Lyle Mayfield's youngest grandson) of Plano, Texas are co-owners of Mayfield Music Company.
-As a team, they continue to improve upon the original Mayfield designs and are currently in the process of preparing new hybrid folk instrument designs for release starting in mid-to-late 2014.
+Mayfield Instruments is currently operated by Lyle's youngest grandson, Nathan Smith, who continues to produce them out of Dallas, Texas.
+Several guitalins and guinjos were produced between the years of 2005 and 2008 as a team effort between Lyle Mayfield and his then-apprentice Martin Smith (unrelated to Nathan Smith).
+Instruments produced during this 3 year window contain an internal badge which reads "LyMar - Instruments Built By Hand With Love".

 Modern use

-In the summer of 2013, the instrument was discovered by indie folk musician Sufjan Stevens, who contacted Nathan Smith, current owner of Mayfield Music Company, to inquire about having one built for him.
-On March 31, 2015, Sufjan released the album Carrie & Lowell, which features two Mayfield guitalins.
-In April 2015, Sufjan began a tour for the album, with the guitalins making an appearance.
-This marks the first use of a guitalin on a major record since 1964, when The Bray Brothers featured one on the song "Barbara Allen", from their album "Prairie Bluegrass", released under Rounder Records.
+In the summer of 2013, the instrument was discovered by indie folk musician Sufjan Stevens, who contacted Nathan Smith, Lyle's youngest grandson and current owner of Mayfield Instruments, to inquire about having one built.
+On March 31, 2015, Sufjan released the album Carrie & Lowell, which features Mayfield guitalin LMN-2.
+In April 2015, Sufjan began a tour for the album, with two Mayfield guitalins making an appearance.
+This marks the first use of a guitalin on a major record since 1964, when The Bray Brothers featured guitalin number 1 on the song "Barbara Allen", from their album "Prairie Bluegrass", released under Rounder Records (0053).
+On October 6th, 2023 Stevens released his album Javelin, which features Mayfield's first carbon fiber guitalin on the intro to the track "Will Anybody Ever Love Me", and guitalin LMN-2 on the Neil Young cover "There's A World", accompanied by ukulele.
+Other tracks by Stevens that utilize the guitalin are "Death with Dignity", "City of Roses", "Fireproof", and "Kiss of Niobe".